arcology-network/eu/cache/doc/README.md

 The transaction cache is the third-level cache in the system.
 Its read-only data source is the sequence cache.
 This cache is used to store the data that is written by a transaction.
 Before a transaction is executed, a transaction cache is created by linking the sequence cache as its read-only data source.
 The transaction only writes to this cache.
 When the transaction is completed, the cache is merged back to the sequence cache, so the updated state is available for the next transaction in the sequence.

-## 3. Flushing

-When all the generations are completed, the block cache is committed to the state DB.